Q-Force: Critical reception

-Q-Force received mixed to negative reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 33% approval rating with an average rating of 3.40/10, based on 13 reviews.
+On Rotten Tomatoes it has a 33% rating with an average rating of 3.40/10, based on 13 reviews.
 The website's critics consensus reads, "Q-Force's heart is in the right place, but dated stereotypes and a general lack of humor make this animated action adventure fall flat."
-Metacritic, which uses a weighted average, assigned a score of 45 out of 100 based on 7 critics, indicating "mixed or average reviews".
+Metacritic gave it a score of 45 out of 100 based on 7 critics, indicating "mixed or average reviews".